owid/sdg-tracker.org/pages/quality-education.md

 layout: goal
 name: Quality Education
 title: >-
-  Goal 4: Ensure inclusive and quality education for all and promote lifelong learning
+  Ensure inclusive and quality education for all and promote lifelong learning
+goalNum: 14
 description: >-
   Obtaining a quality education is the foundation to improving people’s lives and sustainable development.
 Major progress has been made towards increasing